• Skip to primary navigation

 This spicy chili paste tastes great with fried chicken or stirred through your favorite fried noodles.

-It is also good when served alongside my Korean style beef bowl.
+It is also amazing served with my Korean style beef bowl.

 Is Gochujang vegan?